 If changing your position doesn’t work and you’re still feeling very bloated, speak to your doctor about lowering the pressure in your CPAP treatment.
 While this may slightly increase your number of apnea episodes in a night, the relief it provides to your bloated stomach may be worth it!

 Dry Nose & Congestion

 As far as Sleep Apnea machine side effects go, this one is easy!
-Waking up with a dry nose or congestion are both common side effects of CPAP use and usually just indicate a simple lack of humidification.
+Waking up with a dry nose or congestion are both common side effects of CPAP use and usually, just indicate a simple lack of humidification.
 The air your CPAP blows through your nasal passages can irritate your passages and cause them to dry out or bleed.
 Dry or cracked passages are definitely uncomfortable, but can also put you at a higher risk of contracting an infection.
-On the other hand, your nasal passages may try protect themselves by producing excess mucus, leaving you with congestion.
+On the other hand, your nasal passages may try to protect themselves by producing excess mucus, leaving you with congestion.

 For either of these CPAP side effects, a heated humidifier can add the moisture your nasal passages need to reduce or entirely eliminate the irritation.